-As a performer, I’ve always come to terms with this by acknowledging credit where due.
-When people compliment me on how hard I’ve had to work to perform the way I do, I have no trouble accepting their compliment.
-But I also have no trouble accepting comments from people such as, “You are so blessed that you can play that way.”
+As a performer, I’ve always strived to give credit where it was due.
+When people compliment me on how hard I’ve had to work to perform the way I do, I accept their compliment.
+But I must also accept comments from people such as, “You are so blessed that you can play that way.”
 It would be downright arrogant for me to claim that the strong musical potential I was born with had absolutely nothing to do with my musical success in life.
 It would also be arrogant for me to claim that the environment my parents provided for me (persistence in making me practice and not letting me quit, on top of the willingness to shell out thousands of dollars per year for private piano lessons during my K-12 years) had nothing to do with my success.

 Some Quotes On Talent